yonacwy/bible_parser_flutter/README.md

 # Bible Parser Flutter [!!
 NOT YET PUBLISHED !!]

-A Flutter package for parsing Bible texts in various XML formats (USFX, OSIS, ZXBML).
+A Flutter package for parsing Bible texts in various XML formats (USFX, OSIS, ZEFANIA).
 This package provides both direct parsing and database-backed approaches for handling Bible data in your Flutter applications.
 The parser is optimized for production use with proper error handling.

 ## Features

-- Parse Bible texts in multiple formats (USFX, OSIS, ZXBML)
+- Parse Bible texts in multiple formats (USFX, OSIS, ZEFANIA)
 - Automatic format detection
 - Memory-efficient SAX-style XML parsing using proper async streams
 - Database caching for improved performance
 - Search functionality for verses
 - Retrieve verses by book and chapter
-- Production-ready with proper error handling
-- Strong typing with null safety
-- Async/await and Stream support

 ## Getting Started